jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   * [Microsoft](https://en.wikipedia.org/wiki/History_of_Linux#Competition_from_Microsoft "2009 submitted 12,00 Lines of Code to the Linux Kernel")
   * [Pretty much every top website except Stackoverflow.com](http://highscalability.com/all-time-favorites/ "Architectures")

-  The question is not who uses Linux but the question should be when did you last use it?
+  The question is not who uses Linux and Unix but the question should be when did you last use it?
 How did it get this way?
 Where did it come from?
 Ignore this part at your own peril.
 You will never understand Linux unless you understand UNIX at its core philosophies.

 ### Thompson, Ritchie, and Bell Labs